FAQs

 Do you charge for cancelled sessions?

+If you need to cancel, please give as much notice as possible.
 Cancellations with at least 24 hours’ notice are free.
-A £25 expenses fee applies for cancellations within 24 hours, and the full fee is charged for missed sessions without notice.
+A £25 fee applies for cancellations within 24 hours, and the full fee is charged for missed sessions without notice.

 Do you offer counselling for young people?

+Yes.
+I work with young people aged 16 and over.
+Sessions are a confidential space to talk about what’s on your mind.
 If helpful, a parent or caregiver can join the first session.
-After that, sessions are usually one-to-one, with your privacy and independence in mind.
+After that, sessions are usually one-to-one, with your independence in mind.

 Do you work with neurodivergent clients?